guide42/ochenta/README.md

 Responders
 ----------

-When working in SAPI environment, you could define as response (but not a `Ochenta\Response` object) with a responder:
+When working in SAPI environment, you could define a response (but not a `Ochenta\Response` object) with a responder:

 ```php
 function hola(ServerRequest $req, callable $open) {